mesalock-linux/mesapy/README.md

 $ docker run --rm -it -v$(pwd):/mesapy -w /mesapy mesalocklinux/build-mesalock-linux make pypy-c
 ```

+## Using MesaPy in SGX

+One unique feature of MesaPy is to support Intel trusted execution environment
+-- SGX.
+Developers now can use Python to implement security-sensitive
+applications.
+The ultimate goal of MesaPy is to have SGX as a platform (just
+like x86 and arm in MesaPy).
+Right now, the MesaPy with SGX is under the `sgx`
+branch, so please checkout the branch first.

+To run Python app in SGX is very simple:
+  - checkout and build MesaPy with SGX
+  - write Python embeddings
+  - use MesaPy to translate and generate SGX enclave

+We also provide some sample code (under the `/sgx` directory )to quickly start
+using MesaPy with SGX.
+You can also read details in our documentations.

 # Contributing

 We still have some working-in-progress sub-projects.
 We are very happy if you
 are interested to help out.
 Here are several topics you can get involved:
-  - porting Rust libraries into MesaPy and replacing previous external C libraries
+  - porting Rust libraries into MesaPy and replacing previous external C
+    libraries
-  - helping to verifying "unsafe" components using current the state-of-art
+  - helping to verifying "unsafe" components using current state-of-the-art
     verification tools
-  - improving MesaPy in SGX (bringing in useful libraries in normal world into SGX)
+  - improving MesaPy in SGX (bringing in useful libraries in normal world into
+    SGX)
 For each topic, we provided detailed instructions to get started.
 Feel free to
-pick an interesting one and improve MesaPy and send us pull requests on the GitHub.
+pick an interesting one and improve MesaPy and send us pull requests on the
-If you find it a little difficult, you can also talk to our maintainers for help.
+GitHub.
+If you find it a little difficult, you can also talk to our maintainers
+for help.

 # Maintainers